-It's been a transformative year for gaming laptops.
+It's been a transformative year for Asus laptops, not to mention gaming machines.
 We've seen PC-grade processors and graphics chips, dockable desktop GPUs and even mechanical keyboards make their way into mobile gaming rigs in 2015.

 But liquid cooling takes the cake for the craziest new implementation in gaming notebooks.